vtex/version-map/README.md

 # Version Map

-Exposes an easy-to-use API for manipulating version maps in S3.
+Exposes an easy-to-use API for manipulating registry indexes in S3.

 ------